-David Domke is a professor and acting chair for the Department of Communication at the University of Washington (UW).
-He teaches courses through the Evans School Cascade Executive Programs on media relations and communication.
+David Domke is professor and chair for the Department of Communication at the University of Washington.
+He has taught sessions in the Evans School’s Executive Education department on media relations and communication.

-Domke is the 2002 recipient University of Washington Distinguished Teaching Award – the university’s highest honor for teaching, and the 2006 Hiller Krieghbaum Under-40 Award from the Association for Education in Journalism and Mass Communication.
-He was also named the 2006 Washington State Professor of the Year by the Council for Advancement and Support of Education and the Carnegie Foundation for Advancement of Teaching, and the 2008 favorite professor of the UW graduating class.
+Domke is the 2002 recipient of the Distinguished Teaching Award, the University of Washington’s highest honor for teaching.
+In 2006, the Association for Education in Journalism and Mass Communication awarded Domke the Hiller Krieghbaum Under-40 Award for Outstanding Achievement in Research, Teaching, and Public Service.
+He was also named the 2006 Washington State Professor of the Year by the Council for Advancement and Support of Education and the Carnegie Foundation for Advancement of Teaching, and the 2008 UW Graduating Class Favorite Professor.

 Domke holds a Ph.D. in Mass Communication from the University of Minnesota.